 HOW TO SUBMIT

-Please send your completed form and 8 examples of your own cartooning artwork.
-Put ALL examples onto a CD AND print out paper copies – no originals.
+Please send your completed form and only 8 examples of your own cartooning artwork.

 THE JAY KENNEDY MEMORIAL SCHOLARSHIP

 Jay Kennedy joined King Features Syndicate in 1988 as deputy comics editor and became comics editor one year later.
 He was named editor in chief in 1997.

 From 1983 to 1988, Kennedy served as cartoon editor of Esquire magazine, also owned by Hearst Corporation.
 At the same time, he served as a humor book agent as well as a cartoon consultant and editor for magazines and publishers, including People and Whittle Communications.
 In addition, he was guest editor in 1985 for the “European Humor” issue released by the National Lampoon.

 Kennedy wrote articles about the history of cartooning, and profiled cartoonists and contemporary comics for magazines including New Age Journal, Heavy Metal, New York, The IGA Journal, and Escape, an English bi-monthly.
 He was also the author of “The Underground Comix Guide” (1982).

 Kennedy’s interest in comics was worldwide and lifelong.
 Before graduating with a sociology degree from the University of Wisconsin at Madison, Kennedy studied sculpting and conceptual art at The School of Visual Arts in New York City.